 - BHT, Parabens (as mentioned above in the shampoo section)

 - Triethanolamine is toxic to the immune system and a carcinogen.
 It is an ingredient in fragrance and used to adjust pH.
 It is also a surfactant, emulsifying,buffering, and masking agent.

 Switching to a natural deodorant can be frustrating, as it takes time for your body to adjust – usually a few weeks, sometimes longer depending on your body.
 I can tell you from personal experience that it is totally worth it!
-I do strongly recommend doing the switch to a natural deodorant in the winter is much less embarrassing as your body detoxes and adjusts away from the chemicals.
+I do strongly recommend doing the switch to a natural deodorant in the winter because it is much less embarrassing as your body detoxes and adjusts away from the chemicals.

 You can also search the EWG’s Skin Deep database for nontoxic deodorants graded 1-2, and see the grade listed for the deodorant you use.

 I no longer use antiperspirants.
 Not at all.
 Antiperspirants clog your pores and disable you from sweating, which is an important way your body detoxifies.